 Course Schedule: The course will run from 8:00 am to 5:00 pm for the first three days and from 8:00 am to 11:00 am the fourth day.

 New forensic laboratory staff, experienced staff who are transitioning to more quality related activities in the forensic laboratory, personnel the management are considering moving into management or supervisory roles, and persons wanting a detailed refresher on the accreditation requirements and auditing principles.

 Upcoming Public Training Dates

 Cost: $850 per person

 Note: The registration fee includes a copy of ISO/IEC 17025.
-Attendees will be responsible for any travel, lodging and meal expenses.
-Lunches and breaks will be “on your own” and are not included in the fee.
+Attendees are responsible for any travel, lodging, and meal expenses.
+Lunches and breaks will be on your own and are not included in the fee.

 Registration and Billing Information: